mk-fg/waterfox/README.rst

 ignore stuff like localStorage, cache, indexedDB, or don't bother clearing sessionStorage in tabs.

-Issues notification on success, and does console.error() on any failure.
+Issues 2s notification popup on success, and does console.error() on any failure.

 Available on AMO as well: `addons.mozilla.org/flush-site-data`_